 2) Is AWS Lambda an API?

 AWS Lambda provides an API via which you may do a variety of operations on your functions, such as deploying a new version of the function’s code, seeing the function’s layers, and deleting functions.
 The API reference docs include a detailed overview of the AWS Lambda API.
-You may also utilize AWS Lambda to create your own APIs.
+You may also utilize it to create your own APIs.

 3) Can AWS Lambda call other AWS Lambda Functions?